Education & Safety | Electrical Safety Tips

 Only heavy duty cords can be used outside without damage from sun and rain.

-People should carry appliances by the handle, not the cord.
+Be sure to carry appliances by the handle, not the cord.

 Carrying an appliance by the cord or plug will damage the cord.
 A damaged cord could give someone an electrical shock.